TaitoUnited/wordpress-template/README.md

 ## Configuration

-Done:
-* [ ] GitHub settings
-* [ ] Basic project settings
-* [ ] Server environments: stag
-* [ ] Server environments: prod

-### GitHub settings
+### Version control settings

-Recommended settings for most projects.

-Options:
-* Data services: Allow GitHub to perform read-only analysis: on
-* Data services: Dependency graph: on
-* Data services: Vulnerability alerts: on

-Branches:
-* Default branch: dev
-* Protected branch: master (TODO: more protection settings)

-Collaborators & teams:
-* Teams: Select admin permission for the Admins team
-* Teams: Select write permission for the Developers team
-* Collaborators: Add additional collaborators if required.
-* Collaborators: Remove repository creator (= yourself) from the collaborator list (NOTE: Set all the other GitHub settings before this one!)
+Run `taito open conventions` to see organization specific settings that you should configure for your git repository.

 ### Basic project settings

-1. Configure `taito-config.sh` if you need to change some settings.
+1. Modify `taito-config.sh` if you need to change some settings.
 The default settings are ok for most projects.
 2. Run `taito project apply`
 3. Commit and push changes

+### Local environment

+See the [Local development](#local-development) for instructions.
+If you are using a local database for development, remember to export it to git once in while with `taito db dump init`.

 ### Server environments